Bear attack: Asian black bears

 Though usually shy and cautious animals, Asian black bears are more aggressive toward humans than the brown bears of Eurasia.
 According to Brigadier General R.G.
 Burton:

 E. T. Vere of Srinagar, Kashmir wrote of how his hospital received dozens of black bear victims annually.
 He wrote that, when attacking humans, black bears will rear up on their hind legs and knock victims over with their paws.
 They then make one or two bites on an arm or leg and finish with a snap to the head, this being the most dangerous part of the attack.
 There are no records of predation on humans by Asiatic black bears in Russia and no conflicts have been documented in Taiwan.
 However, in India, attacks on humans have been increasing yearly and have occurred largely in the northwestern and western Himalayan region.
 In the Chamba District of Himachal Pradesh, the number of black bear attacks on humans gradually increased from 10 in 1988–89 to 21 in 1991–92.
+Between 2000 and 2025, the wildlife department in India has recorded more than 2,300 bear attacks on humans in the Kashmir region.

 Recent bear attacks on humans have been reported from Junbesi and Langtang National Park in Nepal, and occurred in villages as well as in the surrounding forest.
 Li Guoxing, the second person in history to have received a facial transplant, was a victim of a black bear attack.
 Nine people were killed by black bears in Japan between 1979 and 1989, and more recently, in September 2009, it was reported that a black bear attacked a group of tourists, seriously injuring four, while they were waiting at a bus station in the built-up area of Takayama, Gifu in central Japan.
 The majority of attacks tend to occur when black bears are encountered suddenly, and at close quarters.
 Because of this, black bears are generally considered more dangerous than sympatric brown bears, which live in more open spaces and are thus less likely to be surprised by approaching humans.
 They are also likely to attack when protecting food.